aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/how-to-extract-content-based-on-styles/_index.md

 ![todo:image_alt_text](how-to-extract-content-based-on-styles_1.png)

 In this sample document, the text formatted with the ‘Heading 1’ paragraph style is ‘Insert Tab’, ‘Quick Styles’ and ‘Theme’, and the text formatted with the ‘Intense emphasis’ character style is the several instances of blue, italicized, bold text such as ‘galleries’ and ‘overall look’.
+#### **The Code**

-#### **The Code The implementation of a style-based query is quite simple in the Aspose.Words document object model, as it simply uses tools that are already in place.
+The implementation of a style-based query is quite simple in the Aspose.Words document object model, as it simply uses tools that are already in place.
 Two class methods are implemented for this solution: ParagraphsByStyleName – This method retrieves an array of those paragraphs in the document that have a specific style name.
 RunsByStyleName – This method retrieves an array of those runs in the document that have a specific style name.
 Both these methods are very similar, the only differences being the node types and the representation of the style information within the paragraph and run nodes.
-Here is an implementation of ParagraphsByStyleName :**
+Here is an implementation of ParagraphsByStyleName:
 ##### **Example**
 *Find all paragraphs formatted with the specified style.*